gh-neelpatel/LabelSense-AI/Ckpt 5/Checkpoint5_Innovation_README.md

 This checkpoint presents an innovative approach to dietary classification that goes beyond the traditional tiered architecture established in Checkpoint 4.
 Based on the detailed misclassification analysis revealing specific error patterns for each model, we introduce an **Intelligent Ensemble with Error-Pattern Learning (IEEPL)** system that dynamically learns when to trust each model based on input characteristics and historical error patterns.

-## Motivation - Insights from Checkpoint 4 Analysis
+## Motivation - Professor's feedback for Checkpoint 4 Analysis

 ### Key Findings That Motivated This Innovation